LingleDev/Hulkbot/README.md

 Run `h!help` in your server to get a list of the commands Hulkbot has!
 A few useful ones are ban, kick, and mute.

-# Premium
+# Premium - UPDATED
-I don't know what I'm going to do about Hulkbot Premium right now.
-I don't have a bank account for the money to go into, therefore the concept of Hulkbot Premium is obsolete.
-The music module will be free until I can setup the premium system.
+I finally worked something out for premium payments!
+I am currently writing and implementing the Hulkbot Premium module!
+It will be out soon!

 # Backstory
 Not many bots have a backstory.
 Hulkbot does though!
 A quite lengthy one to be exact.
 Hulkbot began as a measley music bot for my server, running SexualRhinoceros's MusicBot.
 I eventually was inspired to make my own bot that was more than just a fork of somebody else's code.
 Development of Alpha Hulkbot began in March of 2017!
 I developed the first stable version of Hulkbot in Node.js version 7, using Discord.js v9.
 Let's fast-forward to 2018.
 Hulkbot died due to some really bad real life issues on my end, and I really didn't know how to fix it.
 I waited a year, and something inspired me to rewrite a better, more stable version of Hulkbot.
 Hulkbot's second first birthday will be November 13th, 2020.

 # Credits
-[My dad](https://hvobservatories.squarespace.com/) for buying the Raspberry Pi that hosts Hulkbot
-[Discord Boats](https://discord.boats) for advertising Hulkbot on their awesome bot list
+[Amazon Web Services](https://aws.amazon.com) for providing a free EC2 instance that hosts Hulkbot [Discord Boats](https://discord.boats) for advertising Hulkbot on their awesome bot list
 [Bots for Discord](https://botsfordiscord.com) for advertising Hulkbot on their bot list
 [RHG#0822](https://github.com/RHGDEV) for helping write the original Hulkbot code.